Cabinet paper consultation with departments#

 When should consultation take place#

-Every attempt must be made to present a proposal that is supported by all departments that were consulted.
+Every attempt must be made to present a proposal that is supported by all agencies that were consulted.
 If consensus cannot be reached, the paper should include all views and, if necessary, options should be provided in the recommendations, clearly showing who supports which option.

-Which departments need to be consulted#
+Which agencies need to be consulted#

 Department of the Prime Minister and Cabinet (DPMC), Te Kawa Mataaho Public Service Commission (PSC), and the Treasury

 Many Cabinet papers will need to be consulted with DPMC, PSC and the Treasury.
-Drafters should, where they are uncertain, check with the relevant advisors in DPMC, the Treasury, and PSC on whether the paper that they are preparing needs consultation with those departments.
+Drafters should, where they are uncertain, check with the relevant advisors in DPMC, the Treasury, and PSC on whether the paper that they are preparing needs consultation with those agencies.

 DPMC has responsibility for advising the Prime Minister on all policy proposals that are likely to have implications for the government as a whole.
 This is often because they are significant policy matters, issues needing high-level co-ordination, or issues of particular public interest.